 - Priorities being determined, not on any judgment of value, but by whoever shouts the loudest

 - No clear change plan that demonstrates that the overall portfolio is ‘doable’ and that defined programmes can be delivered in line with expectations

 - An overly detailed approach, so the real ‘shape’ of the portfolio becomes difficult to envisage

 - Ineffective governance meetings that the key stakeholders consequently avoid.

 These examples reflect just some of the common issues, but there are plenty more.
-So, if these frustrations come up year-in-year-out, how do you break out of this “Groundhog Day” cycle?
+So, if these frustrations come up year-in-year-out, how do you break out of this vicious cycle?

-The first thing to do is to break the problem down a bit, allowing you to take a more measured view of how the planning process needs to work.
+The first thing to do is to break the problem down, allowing you to take a more measured view of how the planning process needs to work.

-This needs to start by recognising an underlying fact: that a budget is not a change plan.
+We need to start by recognising an underlying fact: A budget is not a change plan.

-Throughout the planning process, ask a few key questions: how can I reduce the number of moving parts being planned?
+Throughout the planning process, ask a few key questions: How can I reduce the number of moving parts being planned?
 If I only had a single page of analysis, what would it look like?
+And so on…

 The unconstrained portfolio